We practice what we preach

 Native NetworkLAN

-UniFi Port 15 configuration showing Native Network as LAN and Tagged VLAN Management set to Block ALL for USW Flex uplink
+UniFi Port 15 configuration showing Native Network as LAN and Tagged VLAN Management set to Allow All for USW Flex trunk

 USW Flex Configuration

-The USW Flex connected to Port 15 extends the LAN network to a remote location.
+The USW Flex connected to Port 15 extends network access to a remote location.

 Netgear GS108 Configuration

-With the UniFi switch configured, set up the Netgear GS108Tv3 to handle DMZ traffic isolation.
+With the UniFi switch configured, set up the Netgear GS108Ev3 to handle DMZ traffic isolation.
 The Netgear switch connects to UniFi Port 10, which receives DMZ VLAN10 from OPNsense igb2 via Port 24.

 Configure Netgear Switch IP